 So do what hotels do and invest in blackout curtains for better rest.
 And for the full-on experience, pair them with lighter, sheer window shades so you can choose how much light (and sound) you want to allow in.

 5. Don't forget the little luxuries

 To really complete the feel, include slices of luxury and indulgence in your bedroom.
-Frame your favourite pieces of art (and they can be anything: postcards and magazine covers would work too!) and create a gallery wall.
+Frame your favourite pieces of art (and they can be anything: postcards and magazine covers would work too!) or create a gallery wall.